Q: Are leases better than owning your system?

 Q: How much does a solar installation cost?

 A: The cost of a solar installation depends on multiple factors: 1) how you plan to finance the installation—cash, loan, or lease; 2) how much electricity you use; 3) the size of the installation; and 4) what incentives are available to you.
-In recent years, the cost of solar power has dropped significantly (73% since 2006!), largely due to federal and state incentives.
+In recent years, the cost of solar power has dropped significantly (89% from 2009 to 2019, according to Our World in Data), largely due to federal and state incentives.
 That being said, solar installations can involve a sizable upfront financial commitment.
 On average, the cost of solar installations range from $15k to $29k for a system sized between 4kW and 8kW (the average size of a residential solar system in the US is 5 kW).
 This will include the cost of all components - solar panels, panel mounts, inverter - and labor associated with installation.
 Typical payback periods, or the amount of time required to recover your cash outlay, range from 4 to 10 years.
 Tools for calculating a system's Return on Investment can be found on our Calculate Return on Investment page.
 Financing information can be found on our Payment Options page.
 To learn more about local incentives, visit our Available Incentives page or the comprehensive Database of State Incentives for Renewable & Efficiency (DSIRE) website.

 Q: How much value will the system have at the time of sale?